ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 ## Helper Behavior

-The Leader advertises a task to the Helper during each step of an aggregation job and when it requests the Heolper's aggregate share during a collection job.
+The Leader advertises a task to the Helper during each step of an aggregation job and when it requests the Helper's aggregate share during a collection job.

 Upon receiving a task advertisement from the Leader, If the Helper does not support this mechanism, it will ignore the "dap-taskprov" HTTP header and